 In the first phase of the Design to Care Programme, 11 Life Cafés have been facilitated with a total of 141 participants (from groups including chaplains, faith groups, coffee morning socials and mixed community groups), using convenience sampling.

-The Life Café as a method of eliciting the experiences of individuals in the context of meaning and care has been very successful.
+As a method of eliciting the experiences of individuals in the context of meaning and care, the Life Café has been very successful.
 Particularly notable was its ability to enable community groups through this process to identify strength and mobilise knowledge and action.
-This sits well in the context of building compassionate communities.
+This has led to compassionate communities, further work funded by Marie Curie, which is helping to map, establish and build networks of support within communities.